brandonc-edu/RatBAT/README.md

 This project is temporarily hosted on: http://ratbat.cas.mcmaster.ca/
 (Note that in order to access this website you must be either on McMaster campus or using the McMaster VPN)

+## Quick guide for TAs to go through the webapp end-to-end fast:
+In STEP 1: FRDR Query select the Trial filter → type in a number like 13186 in the first textbox (trial id:) → Apply button → Load Data from FRDR button.
+Then in STEP 2: Data Preprocessing select the trial and click Fetch Preprocessed button.
+Proceed to step 3 and 4.

+Why?: Some trials such as 13186 already have preprocessed data in the database, this saves around 7-10 minutes of waiting for preprocessing to complete.